Transcendence-Industries/Docker-Collection/README.md

 ## Node Website

-> Simple server for hosting a Node.JS based website.
+> Simple server for hosting Node.JS based websites.

 - Setup:
     - Change the marked settings in the `docker-compose.yml` file.